hotwa/LillyMol/docs/Workflows/train_test_split_optimise.md

 holds across other measures.

 ## Split the datasets.
 Use train_test_split_optimise to split each dataset.
-Combine both train and test to get a combined dataset and generate fingerprints.
+First combine both train and test to get a combined dataset and generate fingerprints.

 ```